Note: Please contact us to receive a quote for the configuration work involved in setting this up for you.

 In either case, any users that need to login via this method will need to be ticked as 'can login from CMS' in the Admin > Users page.

-A number of parameters can be supplied when calling the Asset Bank URL, which are described below:
+A number of parameters can be supplied when calling the Asset Bank URL, these are described below:

 - callbackurl (optional)